 We account for taxes on income in accordance with ASC 740, "Income Taxes."
-We are eligible for certain tax benefits in Israel under the Law for the Encouragement of Capital Investments, 5919-1959 (the "Investment Law") at a reduced tax rate of 12%.
+We are eligible for certain tax benefits in Israel under the Law for the Encouragement of Capital Investments, 5719-1959, or the Investment Law, at a reduced tax rate of 12%.
 Accordingly, as we generate taxable income in Israel, our effective tax rate is expected to be lower than the standard corporate tax rate for Israeli companies, which is 23%.
-Our taxable income generated outside of Israel or derived from other sources in Israel, which is not eligible for tax benefits, will be subject to the regular corporate tax rate in its respective tax jurisdictions.
+Our taxable income generated outside of Israel or derived from other sources in Israel, which is not eligible for tax benefits, will be subject to the regular corporate tax rate in their respective tax jurisdictions.

-Net Income Attributable to Noncontrolling Interests
+Net Income and Comprehensive Income Attributable to Noncontrolling Interests